mahrusferdous/e_commerce_api/README.md

 # Ecommerce API Project

 This is a simple API project for an Ecommerce website.
-The project is built using Django Rest Framework.
+The project is built using Flask, sqlalchemy and marshmallow Framework.

 ## Features
 1. Customer Management